kubewarden/docs/docs/quick-start.md

 helm repo update kubewarden
 ```

-Install the following Helm charts inside the `kubewarden` namespace in your Kubernetes cluster:
+Install the following Helm charts inside the `cattle-kubewarden-system` namespace in your Kubernetes cluster:

 * `kubewarden-crds`, which will register the `ClusterAdmissionPolicy`,
   `AdmissionPolicy` and `PolicyServer` Custom Resource Definitions.
 As well as